apeatling/ollama-voice-mac/README.md

 1. Install [Ollama](https://ollama.ai) on your Mac.
 2. Download the Mistral 7b model using the `ollama pull mistral` command.
-3. Download an [OpenAI Whisper Model](https://github.com/openai/whisper/discussions/63#discussioncomment-3798552) (base works fine).
+3. Download an [OpenAI Whisper Model](https://github.com/openai/whisper/discussions/63#discussioncomment-3798552) (base.en works fine).
 4. Clone this repo somewhere.
 5. Place the Whisper model in a /whisper directory in the repo root folder.
 6. Make sure you have [Python](https://www.python.org/downloads/macos/) and [Pip](https://pip.pypa.io/en/stable/installation/) installed.